gramineproject/gramine/Documentation/devel/features.md

 Gramine partially emulates Linux pseudo-filesystems: `/dev`, `/proc` and `/sys`.

 Only a subset of most widely used pseudo-files is implemented.
-The list of implemented pseudo-files grows with time, as Gramine adds functionality required by real world workloads.
+The list of implemented pseudo-files grows with time, as Gramine adds functionality required by real-world workloads.

 <details><summary>List of all pseudo-files in Gramine</summary>